 Moments after MacDonald was sentenced in April 2015, MacDonald announced she would run again as a judicial candidate.

-MacDonald is one the attorneys for Sandra Grazzini-Rucki, who has been charged with six counts of felony deprivation of parental rights involving the disappearance of her two daughters, Samantha and Gianna Rucki.
+MacDonald is one of the attorneys for Sandra Grazzini-Rucki, who has been charged with six counts of felony deprivation of parental rights involving the disappearance of her two daughters, Samantha and Gianna Rucki.

 The sisters disappeared in April 2013 during a divorce and custody dispute between their parents.
 Samantha and Gianna’s father, David Rucki, was awarded full custody of all five of his children in November 2013.